elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name_dashed }}/README.md

 The development environment will now be installed and activated.

 > **Note:** The initial process will take some time, as multiple container images
 > need to be pulled and dependencies installed.
-Howwever, once set up, activating
+However, once set up, activating
 > the environment is fast.

 ## Contributing